 - Cover it with sand.

-- Layer large stones around the perimeter, staggering the joints to create the fire pit’s wall.
+- Layer large stones on the perimeter, staggering the joints to create the fire pit’s wall.

 See her step-by-step tutorial.

-Annie’s tip: Don’t use river rocks.
-Wet rocks contain pockets of water.
+Also, Annie says: Don’t use river rocks.
+Wet rocks can contain pockets of water.
 When heated, the water turns to steam causing the rocks to expand and — just possibly — explode.

 What’s almost as nice as the calming gurgle of running water?
 The fact that you only need a day to create this lovely stone pond.